A Better Massachusetts Health Connector

 Because of national health reform, Massachusetts residents can now find even more options, enhanced benefits, and savings for individuals, families, and small businesses at the Health Connector.

-On Oct.
-1, we’re launching our all-new website at the start of the new national open enrollment period.
+On November 15, 2014, we re-launched our all-new website at the start of the second annual new national open enrollment period.
 National health reform expands health insurance programs that are already in place and working well in Massachusetts.
 Residents will also benefit from expanded funding for community health centers, assistance with prescription drug costs for seniors, and tax credits for small employers.

-Beginning Oct.
-1, through the Health Connector website — MAhealthconnector.org — individuals and families may be able to find out right away whether they qualify for different programs and subsidies that make health insurance more affordable.
+Beginning Nov.
+1 and through February 15, 2015, through the Health Connector website — MAhealthconnector.org — individuals and families are able to find out whether they qualify for different programs and subsidies that make health insurance more affordable.
 New tools and features will be available to help make the right choices for you, your family or your small business.

 How does national health reform help individuals and families?